hishizuka/pizero_bikecomputer/doc/software_installation.md

 #### SENSOR_IMU section
 In modules/sensor_i2c.py, use the change_axis method to change the axis direction of the IMU (accelerometer/magnetometer/gyroscope) according to its mounting direction.
 The settings are common, so if you use individual sensors, make sure they are all pointing in the same direction.
+With `board = auto`, axis values are read from this section.
+For a specific board, runtime values are defined by its preset in `modules/board_config.py`, and values manually entered in `setting.conf` are ignored.

 X, Y, and Z printed on the board are set to the following orientations by default.